 In recent years, a growing number of NDLS students have chosen employment within state, local and federal government.
 NDLS students have started out their careers at State and County Prosecutor’s Offices, District Attorney’s Offices, the Department of Justice, the Securities and Exchange Commission, and many other government agencies and offices.
 NDLS is also proud to continue providing outstanding lawyers and leaders to the United States military through commissions as officers in their Judge Advocate General’s Corps.

-A number of NDLS students choose to pursue a career in legal academia.
-As a general rule, certain credentials are necessary to be a strong candidate for such positions, including a stellar academic record, extensive writing experience such as a law review note, a prestigious judicial clerkship and/or teaching fellowship, often followed by at least several years of practicing law.
-Recent NDLS graduates seeking to obtain entry-level, tenure-track teaching positions may consider a one or two year fellowship.
+A number of NDLS students aspire to a career in legal academia.
+As a general rule, certain credentials are necessary to be a strong candidate for such positions, including a stellar academic record, extensive writing experience (such as a law review note), a prestigious judicial clerkship and/or teaching fellowship, and frequently several years of practicing law.
+Recent NDLS graduates seeking to obtain entry-level, tenure-track teaching positions may consider a one or two year teaching fellowship.
 While these fellowships vary by institution, typically they provide opportunities to gain teaching experience and to write substantive articles for publication.

 Many NDLS graduates begin their careers by serving as judicial clerks.
 NDLS alumni can be found nationwide at all levels of the federal and state judiciary.
 Among the most prestigious and competitive employment opportunities, clerkships provide new attorneys with the rare opportunity to observe the judicial decision-making process from a judge’s perspective.
 Usually lasting one or two years, clerkships provide a way to learn about effective advocacy, broaden one’s understanding of procedural issues, and gain exposure to a wide array of legal practice areas.
 These positions are a valuable way to bridge the gap between law school and the practice of law.